MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-07-03-liberty-analytics-jndi-ttl-setting.md

 ## Solution :
 - jndiEntry for TTL values are suppose to be String literals.
 - As per [Liberty documentation](https://www.ibm.com/support/knowledgecenter/en/SSD28V_8.5.5/com.ibm.websphere.wlp.core.doc/ae/twlp_dep_jndi.html) TTL value should be passed with in single quotes.
-- For example, setting TTL for MfpAppLogs in MobileFirst Analytics Server, it should look as follows:
+- For example, setting TTL for MfpAppLogs in MobileFirst Analytics Server, it should look as follows(note the extra single quotes):

 >```<jndiEntry jndiName="analytics/TTL_MfpAppLogs" value='"90d"' />```